 Day 3 Girdwood

 Spend the day exploring Girdwood and its surroundings.
+The small town has many excellent restaurants and mellow walking trails.
 Ice climbing and dog mushing tours are sure to get your adrenaline pumping, or take a flightseeing tour, hike on a glacier or access nearby state and national parks — the town is the perfect base camp for exploring Alaska’s Kenai Peninsula and Prince William Sound.
 For a bird’s-eye view of Alaska’s stunning landscape, board the 60-passenger tram at Alyeska Resort to the top of Mount Alyeska.
 Look down a few thousand feet at the sparkling waters of Turnagain Arm and nearby glaciers.

 Day 4 Anchorage